Cheesy Stuffed Shells with Ricotta and Spinach: your weeknight answer to homemade lasagna without the hassle!

 - Salt and pepper to taste

-Heat olive oil in pan for about 1 minute and then add in garlic, cook for 1 minute.
-Then add in spinach & cook for 2 minutes or until leaves wilt and turn bright green.
+- Heat olive oil in pan for 30 seconds on medium heat and then add in garlic, stir for 30 more seconds.
+Then add in dry, chopped spinach, stir and cook for 2 minutes or until leaves wilt and turn bright green.
 Remove from heat and let cool.

-In a bowl mix together the ricotta, spinach mixture, egg, mozzarella, Parmesan, basil, garlic powder, salt and pepper until combined.
-Line about 1/2 cup of the pasta sauce into the bottom on a 8x8 inch baking dish.
+- In a large bowl mix together the ricotta, spinach mixture, egg, mozzarella, Parmesan, basil, garlic powder and salt and pepper until combined.
+Line 1/2 cup of the pasta sauce into the bottom on a 9x13 inch oven safe baking dish.
 Stuff each pasta shell with a heaping Tbsp. of the spinach/ricotta mixture and place in dish. *If using Italian sausage, put ground sausage in first, then cheese mixture on top.

-Cover the shells with the leftover red sauce and bake, covered with foil, for about 25 minutes.
+- Cover the shells with the leftover red sauce and bake, covered with foil, for 25 minutes.

-Remove the foil and then cook for another 10 minutes.
-Top with additional cheese if desired.
-Serve warm with Parmesan sprinkled on top.
+- Remove the foil, top with additional mozzarella cheese and then cook for another 5-10 minutes.
+Serve warm with Parmesan sprinkled on top!